 By USA specialist Emma

-The towering mountains, endless prairies and age-old settlements of the Rockies provide an inspirational backdrop for a road trip holiday in the USA.
+The towering mountains, endless prairies and age-old settlements of the Rockies provide an inspirational backdrop for a road trip in the US.
 This is cowboy country, where saloons line the squares and traditional ranches pepper the snow-capped landscape.

 Jackson Hole valley